* The F-16 has been continually improved since its introduction and still continues to improve. This chapter provides a description of F-16 variants.

 Initial flight of an F110-powered Block 50 F-16C was on 22 October 1991, with first flight of a Block 52 F-16D following on 1 April 1992.
 First flight of an F100-powered Block 52 F-16C was on 22 October 1992, with first flight of a Block 52 F-16D on 24 November 1992.

 * Nothing was changed on the Block 50/52 to rule out carriage of LANTIRN, but as far as the USAF was concerned, that was a job for the Block 40/42.
 Some Block 50/52 machines were capable of carrying the Texas Instruments "AN/ASQ-213 HARM Targeting System (HTS)" to give them a "suppression of enemy air defenses (SEAD)" capability.
-The HTS was a small pod carried on the right side of the engine inlet to allow an F-16 to detect, identify, and target adversary radar and other emitters for attack with the aircraft's AGM-88 "High-Speed ARM (HARM)" missiles.
+The HTS was a small pod carried on the right side of the engine inlet to allow an F-16 to detect, identify, and target adversary radar and other emitters for attack with the aircraft's AGM-88 HARM missiles.
+They were given the special designation of "F-16CJ/DJ".

 "Wild Weasel" defense suppression aircraft were traditionally two-seat machines, such as the McDonnell Douglas F-4G Wild Weasel Phantom the Block 50/52 with HTS replaced, and some critics claimed the single-seat F-16C with HTS was an inadequate replacement.
 Defenders countered that improved data processing and software allowed a single-seat aircraft to perform the mission perfectly well.

 * The USAF relies heavily on the F-16 and has expended considerable effort on keeping the type up to date.
-The service has run the fleet through a billion-dollar "Common Configuration Implementation Program (CCIP)" intended to bring more than 650 Block 40/42/50/52 F-16s up to a common improved specification program.
-The CCIP upgrades included a new, more powerful central processor; color cockpit displays; a "Joint Helmet-Mounted Cueing System (JHMCS)"; and a Link-16 datalink.
-The first two CCIP F-16s were redelivered in the fall of 2003.BACK_TO_TOP
+The service has run the fleet through a billion-dollar "Common Configuration Implementation Program (CCIP)", pronounced "see-sip", to bring what would be a total of 562 Block 40/42/50/52 F-16s up to a common improved specification program.
+The CCIP upgrades included:

 * In 1993, Lockheed bought out the Fort Worth division of General Dynamics, a move which was part of a series of corporate reshufflings that led to the merger of Lockheed and Martin Marietta in 1995 to form "Lockheed Martin".
 As a result, the "General Dynamics F-16" is now the "Lockheed Martin F-16".
 Lockheed Martin acquired a valuable asset with the F-16 and has continued to refine the type.
 One of the features of a good combat aircraft is its suitability for improvement, and the F-16 has very much demonstrated this virtue.
 It is still being improved in the 21st century, with refinements incorporated in the latest variant, the F-16E/F "Block 60".